nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-1-1.md

 ### Other Noteworthy Changes

-Compared to Web UI 3.0.[insert release number here], this release provides the following additional bugfixes.
+Compared to Web UI 3.0.[insert release number here], this release provides the following additional bugfixes:

 ## Learn More